 Passionflower is a great smokable herb traditionally used to treat anxiety.
 This smokable herb is now commonly used as a nicotine-free tobacco alternative and an ingredient in herbal smoking blends.
-Smoking Passionflower is best enjoyed mixed in small quantities with your favorite legal herb in curated rolling fillers like in our beautifully vibrant and aromatic Zen Herbal Blend.
+Smoking Passionflower is best enjoyed mixed in small quantities with your favorite legal herb in curated rolling fillers like in our beautifully vibrant and aromatic Exhale Herbal Blend.

-Passionflower has long been used by naturopaths as a treatment for insomnia, stress, and attention deficit-hyperactivity disorder although no formal scientific study yet confirms the effects of passionflower on the human body as a smokable herb, contrary to the benefits of cannabis for example, which have been rigorously proven beyond doubt.
+Passionflower and its extracts has long been used by naturopaths for its calming effect as a treatment for insomnia, stress, and attention deficit-hyperactivity disorder.
+No formal scientific study yet confirms the effects of passionflower on the human body as a smokable herb, contrary to the benefits of cannabis for example, which have been rigorously proven beyond doubt.

-In this article, we will explore all that the Passionflower has to offer and how it can help you stop smoking or find a nicotine-free alternative to tobacco.
+In this article, we will explore all the benefits that Passionflower has to offer and how it can help you stop smoking by being a smokable nicotine-free alternative to tobacco.

 What Is Passionflower?

 There is a lot to say about the origins of Passionflower, but briefly said it is Spanish explorers that first learned about this great smokable herb from different Native Americans tribes in South America.
 Europeans have recognized the benefits of Passionflower and used different parts of the plant ever since in various natural healing treatments.
-The supposed benefits from ingesting this plant is a bit like a lite-version of benzodiazepines, with effects ranging from reducing anxiety, restlessness, and agitation, among others.
+The supposed benefits from ingesting this plant is a bit like a lite-version of benzodiazepines, with effects ranging from reducing anxiety, restlessness, and agitation, to inducing drowsiness.

-There are about 500 known species of Passionflower and some studies also suggest that some of these species, for example Passiflora Incarnata, can be used for the edible juice either fresh or as a flavor additive for some processed foods and is extremely rich in flavonoids (Vitamin P).
+There are about 500 known species of Passionflower (Passiflora) and some studies also suggest that some of these species, for example Passiflora Incarnata, can be used for the edible juice either fresh or as a flavor additive for some processed foods and is extremely rich in flavonoids (Vitamin P).
 This smokable plant may also supposedly have different healthcare benefits depending on the part and species of the plant that is used.

-Traditionally, Passionflower has been used for a number of ailments, ranging from anxiety to insomnia, but that was mostly being ingested in tinctures, teas, or herbal supplements.
+Traditionally, Passionflower has been used to treat a number of ailments, ranging from anxiety to insomnia, but that was mostly being ingested in tinctures, teas, or herbal supplements.
 Again, we reiterate there is no formal scientific data that Passionflower has any tangible benefit for the human body when smoked in itself or in herbal blends, but also no significant health risks that have been identified either so the effects could just as well be placebos for all we know.

 Below are some of the traditional uses and benefits of this herb that we were able to gather through various information sources :

-Even though there’s hardly any health-specific evidence, some pieces of research suggest that the passionflower can help relieve anxiety symptoms.
-Its anxiolytic properties can induce sedative and anti-anxiety effects, as shown in a study conducted on mice.
+Even though there’s hardly any health-specific evidence, some pieces of research suggest that passion flower as a smokable herb can help relieve anxiety symptoms.
+Its anxiolytic properties can induce sedative and calming effects, as shown in a study conducted on mice.
 As per several empirical examinations, passionflower can improve memory and decrease signs of anxiety by interacting with GABA levels.
 However, conclusions concerning the degree to which the flower works may vary from one research to another and there is not yet conclusive evidence.

-Multiple health practitioners recommend that this is one of the ideal herbs to smoke for anxiety, although no tangible scientific data yet points that this is true.
+Multiple naturopathy enthusiasts recommend that this is one of the ideal herbs to smoke for anxiety, although no tangible scientific data yet points that this is true.
 In addition, it can also be incorporated as part of a specified diet or as an add-on to supplement an ongoing treatment.

 It is quintessential for the mind to stay in control to induce sleep-like effects.
 The brain’s gamma-aminobutyric acid regulation plays an integral role in relieving insomnia.
 Some evidence states that the passionflower might have an effect on serotonin and can help people sleep faster.
 Another 2017 study proved that the plant could positively impact sleep patterns, inducing increased deep sleep and reduced REM sleep.
-In simple terms, rats fell asleep a lot quicker with passionflower administration.
+In simple terms, rats fell asleep a lot quicker with passionflower for some reason.

-Passionflower helps reduce the time taken to fall asleep.
+Passionflower can help reduce the time taken to fall asleep.
 Consequently, it increases the entire sleep duration and puts your brain at rest.
 Nevertheless, identifying side effects and determining the effectiveness in human beings require further investigation.

 Passionflower comprises anti-inflammatory properties, as indicated by several findings.
 In addition, one of the studies shows that P. foetida had anti-inflammatory and pain-relieving effects.
 Moreover, both ethanol and leaf extracts showed considerable anti-inflammatory effects and pain reduction.